laineycreighton/my-portfolio/README.md

 - How to use React Components.
 - How to style a React application.
 - How to use configure React paths.
-- How to create a carousel using React.

 <br>